FrançaisEnglishDeutsch

 Total Commander supports packer extensions, so-called plugins.
 These support a range of additional formats, like GZIP, RPM etc. Furthermore there is a plugin, which can be configured in detail for calling external packers.
 You can find all available plugins and instructions to write your own on our add-ons page.

-Q: Where can I find the external packers supported by Total Commander, for the formats ARJ, LHA, RAR, ACE and UC2?
+Q: Where can I find the external packers supported by Total Commander, for the formats ARJ, LHA, RAR and 7-Zip?

 A: